Accused child killer wants witness statements out of trial

 Burgess, along with his ex-girlfriend and Arabella’s mother, Samantha Delcamp, 25, were both charged with the death after state troopers say Burgess beat the child and Delcamp knew about the abuse and did not stop it.

-Now, Feudale is asking for a hearing on the motion that he wants to exclude statements made by a witness to police that said Burgess had struck the child prior to the Oct.
+Feudale is asking for a hearing on the motion to exclude statements made by a witness to police that Burgess had struck the child prior to the Oct.
 10 beating that police say left the child brain dead.

 A second statement from the witness claims Burgess smacked the child across the face, laid her on the bathroom floor on her stomach, placed her in a tub and poured water on her face, according to court documents filed on Oct.
 7. The statement continues by saying the witness interjected and Burgess slapped the witness and the child, kicked them, poured soda on them and spit in their faces, court documents said.